-Lanna is an actor/writer/spoken word poet who has performed throughout the United States and United Kingdom.
+Lanna is an actor/writer/spoken word performer who has worked throughout the United States and United Kingdom.
 Lanna currently resides in London.

 RECENT & UPCOMING PROJECTS:

-R & D Workshop of A LITTLE IRAQI by Jasmine Naziha Jones, dir.
+2 R & D Workshops of BAHGDADDY by Jasmine Naziha Jones, dir.
 Ria Samartzi

 Wayward Artists Audiodrama, BISMILLAH by Nakisa Aschtiani, dir.
 Ani Marderosian

 Noor Theatre's Reading of OUR MOTHERS, THE GHOST STORY by Haleh Roshan, dir.
 Kathleen Capdesuñer

 Audiodrama: THE SMOKERS by Fiona Harper, dir.
 Emmi Isham